 - Monitoring and Evaluation Framework: This consists of the headline metrics detailed above, plus a series of core and supplementary metrics.
-To ensure transparency, TfN will publish these metrics and develop a dashboard containing them that will be made available to partners. - ➤ STP Annual Action Plan: This will be an annual document consisting of a review of progress towards the STP Vision and Objectives, an overview of TfN's contribution towards these objectives over the previous year, and TfN's plans for the upcoming year as set out in the Business Plan and associated KPI's.
+To ensure transparency, TfN will publish these metrics and develop a dashboard containing them that will be made available to partners. - Action Plan and KPIs: our action plan will form part of our annual business planning process, clearly setting out what TfN will do as an organisation to support delivery of our collective vision.
+Through our monitoring and evaluation dashboard we will articulate how the North is performing against the headline and core metrics and include a summary of this in our annual report.